isaacnonato/isaacnonato.github.io/index.md

 # A brief introduction

-Hello, my name is Isaac Nonato and I am a software developer.
-Currently I'm graduating in Computer Science at the [Federal University of ABC](https://en.wikipedia.org/wiki/Federal_University_of_ABC).
+Hello, my name is Isaac Nonato and I am a software developer in internet privacy and functional programming.
+Currently I'm graduating in Science and Technology at the great [Federal University of ABC](https://en.wikipedia.org/wiki/Federal_University_of_ABC).
 If you want to know more about my skills and work experience, try visiting the [/experience](/experience) page.
 Also check out my [/uses](/uses) page.

 <details markdown="1">
 <summary>My devices</summary>